Speeding Offences And Defences

 For speeding allegations this is the most common defence.

-You need to demonstrate that either the police officer didn’t use the speeding detection device correctly, or that the speed detection device (SDD) was not functioning correctly.
+You need to demonstrate that either the police officer didn’t use the speeding detection device correctly.
+Alternatively, prove that the speed detection device (SDD) was not functioning correctly.

-Important Points to Check for Speeding Detection Device Evidence
+Important Points to Confirm for Speeding Detection Device Evidence

-- Confirm calibration certificates (each device should be calibrated annually).
+- Calibration certificates (each device should be calibrated annually).

-- Confirm the officer carried out pre and post tour of duty device calibration checks.
+- That the officer carried out pre and post tour of duty device calibration checks.

 - Confirm the officer used the device within the ability range of that specific device